(6) Something Safe for Cinnamon and Citrus Flavors

 Pyrex cartotanks are the best choice for people using anything the size of an eGo battery or mod.
 Examples can be found at Phiniac and IBTanked.
 These use punched cartomizers inside the tanks.

-Pyrex clearotanks such as the Aspire Nautilis, the Kanger Protank and Aerotank, Smok PBC, Smok Pyrex Aro, and Smok Pyrex Vivi Nova are also available.
+Pyrex clearotanks such as the Aspire Nautilis, the Kanger Protank and Aerotank and glass Evod, Smok PBC, Smok Pyrex Aro, and Smok Pyrex Vivi Nova are also available.
 These are glass clearomizers which use replaceable atomizer heads inside the tanks.
 Replacement heads are not interchangeable between models and brands, but are usually model specific.

 Cartotanks that use polypropylene (frosted plastic) as the tube material are safe also, such as the DCT pro tanks from My Vapor Store and the polypro tanks at Texas Tough Tanks.